 Additionally, Kya’s internal journey, her mentally processing the events of her life, felt a little surface level.
 She struggles with being abandoned by her mother, and the book brings in interesting parallels to nature, but beyond that, events simply happen without much reflection.
 It felt like there were a number of missed opportunity for it to be a more insightful book.

-For whatever criticisms I had while reading, the story easily won me over.
-As it approaches the date of the crime and the investigation ramps up, I was engrossed.
-Kya’s story is interspersed with flash-forwards detailing the progress of the Chase Andrews investigation.
+But, for whatever criticisms I had while reading, the story easily won me over.
+As it approaches the date of the crime and the investigation ramps up, I was totally engrossed.

 Read it or Skip It?